jmlake569/v1-endpoint-cleanup/README.md

 - Complete operation history
 - API request payloads and responses
 - Summary information
-- List of eligible endpoints not removed (if removal was cancelled)
+- List of eligible endpoints (removed or not, depending on mode)

 ## Log Files